Arianee/arianee-sdk/packages/creator/README.md

 #### `createAndStoreSmartAsset`

-_⚠️ Requires the creator address to have an identity URI_.
+_⚠️ Requires the core address to have an identity URI_.

-Create a smart asset and store its content in the Arianee Privacy Gateway set in the creator address's identity and return a `LinkObject` .
+Create a smart asset and store its content in the Arianee Privacy Gateway set in the core address's identity and return a `LinkObject` .

 ```typescript
 public async createAndStoreSmartAsset(